kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 -->

 #### Story 1
-CA can deploy the webhook server.
+Cluster admin can deploy the webhook server.
 Users can create and update snapshot objects with confidence invalid updates will be rejected.

 Following are some typical scenarios we are aiming to prevent:
 - Creation of invalid CRs
   - Reject if a VolumeSnapshot CR does not have a legit VolumeSnapshotSource, i.e., missing both PersistentVolumeName and VolumeSnapshotContentName.
   - Reject if a VolumeSnapshotContent CR does not have a legit VolumeSnapshotContentSource, i.e., both VolumeHandle and SnapshotHandle have been specified
 - Updating immutable fields
   - Reject updates to VolumeSnapshot’s VolumeSnapshotSource
   - Reject updates to VolumeSnapshotContent’s VolumeSnapshotContentSource
   - Reject updates to VolumeSnapshotContent’s volume snapshot ref after binding

 ### Notes/Constraints/Caveats (Optional)